Zavy86/docker-course/topics/01-docker-history/README.md

-# History of Docker and Containers
+# History of Docker and containers

 ![cover](https://img.youtube.com/vi/xxxxxxxxxxx/mqdefault.jpg)
 Watch on YouTube: [https://youtu.be/xxxxxxxxxxx](https://youtu.be/xxxxxxxxxxx)